 Federal Executive Councillor - ADA President

 Dr Liew graduated from the Australian Institute of Company Directors with Order of Merit and is a recipient of the Australian Outstanding Young Dentist Award.
-He is currently the ADA Federal Vice President.
+He is currently the ADA Federal President.
 Dr Liew is a fellow of the International College of Dentists, the Pierre Fauchard Academy and the Academy of Dentistry International.
 He completed the Victorian Health Sector Leadership Program in 2011, joined the ADAVB Council in 2011 and served as president in 2015/16.
 Dr Liew has served on many committees at state level for the ADAVB, DHSV, Melbourne Dental School and more.
 He has chaired several federal ADA committees and served on panels such as the Australian Digital Health Agency, the Australian Dental Council and the FDI 2023 World Dental Congress committee.
 Dr Liew has volunteered as a dentist in Nepal, the Northern Territory and Gippsland.

 Dr Linton Nash